code4lib/code-of-conduct/norms.md

 #### Starting a conversation/thread

+1. Please use descriptive Subject lines.
+"The mumblefratz conference is soliciting submissions" is much better than "Announcement".

-1. If you are posting a request for help, be as specific as possible.
+2. If you are posting a request for help, be as specific as possible.
 Don't assume that everyone is using the same operating/database management/library system as you are.

-2. If you are making an announcement (such as for a conference), make sure you present all the information clearly -- if you use acronyms, spell them out.
+3. If you are making an announcement (such as for a conference), make sure you present all the information clearly -- if you use acronyms, spell them out.
 For example: SAA can stand for "Society of American Archivists" or "Society for American Archaeology" (among many others), either of which might be relevant to subscribers to Code4Lib.

-3. Remember that Code4Lib is a listserv heard 'round the world; if your question is country-centric, say so.
+4. Remember that Code4Lib is a listserv heard 'round the world; if your question is country-centric, say so.

 #### Participating in a conversation/thread